lizzybrooks/python-possible/3-hello-Python.md

 5. Try evaluating a few of your own expressions.
 Check if 1 == 2, etc.

 ## Python is sort of like a monster calculator.
 It's great at working with data.
-So, that's where we'll start.
+So, that's where we'll focus.

 ### Variables